 California high-speed network engineering study and evaluation

-The authority has carried out five evaluations which comprised a preliminary engineering study of the line between Los Angeles and Bakersfield, the corridor and environmental constraints, a ridership demand and market analysis study, modal cost comparisons and possible economic impact, and financing options.
+The authority has carried out five evaluations, which comprised a preliminary engineering study of the line between Los Angeles and Bakersfield, the corridor and environmental constraints, a ridership demand and market analysis study, modal cost comparisons and possible economic impact, and financing options.

 Integrating California’s transport infrastructure

-Residents of the Los Angeles and San Francisco areas are also all too conscious of other possible major factors which affect existing modes of transport, but from which rail travel is less likely to suffer.
+Residents of the Los Angeles and San Francisco areas are also too conscious of other possible major factors that affect existing modes of transport, but from which rail travel is less likely to suffer.
 The region is prone to dense fog, making travel on the already congested roads even more hazardous.

-The area is a well known earthquake zone, and the promoters of the scheme are keen to point out that it would offer an alternative means of transport in the event of such a natural disaster.
+The area is a well-known earthquake zone, and the promoters of the scheme are keen to point out that it would offer an alternative means of transport in the event of such a natural disaster.
 Supporters of the campaign to build the high-speed line have said that without it, California could need up to 4,828km of new highway, 60 new airline gates and five more runways at the projected population growth.

 California high-speed rolling stock